Explore Common Cybersecurity Myths and Misconceptions

 Myth 8: My staff are too smart to get hacked

 Even the smartest individuals can fall victim to sophisticated cyberattacks.
 Phishing attacks, in particular, have become increasingly convincing and can easily trick unsuspecting users.
-Regular training and awareness are crucial to equip your staff with the knowledge to identify and avoid such threats.
+Regular training and cybersecurity awareness are crucial to equip your staff with the knowledge to identify and avoid such threats.

 Read more: Building a culture of cybersecurity awareness in your business